Barnhart’s two-out single leads Reds over D-backs 6-5 in 10

 The Reds came into Friday’s game on an offensive roll, batting .316 with 14 homers during their 5-1 homestand to start the season.
 The team’s 57 runs through six games were a franchise record.

-It didn’t take Cincinnati’s bats to get going on the road in Arizona’s home opener: Jesse Winker smoked a double off the top of the wall near the 413-foot sign in right-center to start the game.
+It didn’t take Cincinnati’s bats to get going in the desert: Jesse Winker smoked a double off the top of the wall near the 413-foot sign in right-center to start the game.

 Winker gave the Reds a 1-0 lead in his second at-bat, slicing a single to left field that scored Barnhart.
-Naquin crushed a solo homer — his fifth in his first 21 at-bats this season — to push Cincinnati ahead 2-0 in the fourth.
+Tyler Naquin crushed a solo homer — his fifth in his first 21 at-bats this season — to push Cincinnati ahead 2-0 in the fourth.
 The Reds added two more runs in the fifth and another in the sixth.

+“It’s never easy,” Reds manager David Bell said.
+“That’s what good teams do.
+You pick each other up.”

 The Diamondbacks fell to 2-6 for the season and have lost three straight.
+Alex Young (0-2) took the loss, giving up Barnhart’s hit in the 10th.

+Calhoun said the slow start was frustrating but he’s pleased with how the D-backs battled to take the Reds to extra innings.

+“We’re a week into a marathon and we all know that,” Calhoun said.

 Tyler Mahle started for the Reds, struck out six and didn’t give up a hit, but he also walked four and needed 92 pitches to get through four innings.
 Cionel Perez (1-0) got the win, retiring two batters in the ninth.